-Public Utilities and Easements Finding 4: and the second section of the second
+Public Utilities and Easements Finding 4: Special Control of the Control

-The design of the subdivision and the type of improvements proposed will not conflict with any easements acquired by the public at large for access through which was a or use of the property.
+The design of the subdivision and the type of improvements proposed will not conflict with any easements acquired by the public at large for access through and the conflict with any easements or use of the property.
 All proposed utilities will be placed underground in accordance with County requirements and easements for these utilities will be provided as a condition of this map.